aces/Loris/README.Mac.md

 You should now have your own repository on Github of Loris.

-## 1.2 Clone your fork of Loris, to your local machine.
+## 1.2 Clone your fork of Loris to your local machine.

 Create a directory for development and where you will clone your fork of Loris.